Keszi94/gamer_corner/README.md

 * The games avaliable to play within teams.
 * A way for people to contact the Cafe for more in depth information.
 * Providing an easy way to sign-up for future events and new teams.
-* Updates on games we are planning on providing in the future.

 ### User Stories